facelessuser/BracketHighlighter/docs/contributing.md

     nosetests .
     ```

-3. Linting is performed on the entire project with `flake8`, `flake8_docstrings`, and `pep8-naming`.
+3. Linting is performed on the entire project with `flake8`, `pydocstyle`, and `pep8-naming`.
 These can be installed via:

     ```
     pip install flake8
-    pip install flake8_docstrings
+    pip install pydocstyle
     pip install pep8-naming
     ```

-    Linting is performed with the following command:
+    Linting is performed with the following commands:

     ```
     flake8 .
+    pydocstyle .
     ```

 ## Documentation Improvements